KEY TAKEAWAYS

 Transform your AI roadmap into a secure competitive advantage.

-What Are the Most Common AI Generated Code Vulnerabilities?
+What Are the Most Common AI-Generated Code Vulnerabilities?

 Based on industry findings and patterns observed in AI-generated codebases, these are the most frequent vulnerability categories: